Presidency of Bongbong Marcos: Foreign affairs

-Marcos sought to continue his predecessor, Rodrigo Duterte's "friends to all, enemies to none" approach to the Philippines' foreign policy.
-But unlike Duterte, who pursued a closer relations with China and with Russia, Marcos sought to improve both the relations with the United States and relations with the European Union; whereas China–Philippine relations became tense.
+But unlike Duterte, who pursued a closer relations with China and with Russia, Marcos sought to improve both the relations with the United States and the relations with the European Union; whereas China–Philippine relations became tense.

 Following a French court of arbitration's ruling instructing Malaysia to pay US$14.9 billion to the descendants of the Sulu Sultanate for breaching an international private lease agreement by not paying the cession money under the agreement since 2013, Malacañang, on August 2, said that the claim to Sabah is "not an issue of sovereignty" as it is "in the nature of a private claim".

 Marcos made his inaugural state visits in Indonesia from September 4 to 6, 2022, and Singapore from September 6 to 7, securing $14.36 billion (804.78 billion) in investment pledges.
 On September 18 to 24, he made his first working visit to the United States, where he attended the 77th United Nations General Assembly and received $3.9 billion in investment pledges.
 Marcos was criticized upon his unannounced return to Singapore in October 1 to 2 to watch the F1 Grand Prix; Malacañang later confirmed Marcos's trip as "productive" in enjoining continued foreign investment in the country with Executive Secretary Lucas Bersamin later explaining that the visit was "partly official, partly personal".